prometheus-community/helm-charts/charts/prometheus-kafka-exporter/README.md

 - Kubernetes 1.19+
 - Helm 3

-Helm v2 was no longer supported from chart version 2.0.0.
+Helm v2 is no longer supported from chart version 2.0.0.

 ## Get Repository Info